 export DCL_PRIVATE_KEYenvironment variable to the private key of an account that has deploy permissions.

-Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a Ledger device that’s physically plugged in to your computer.
+Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a hardware wallet device, such as a Ledger or a Trezor, that’s physically plugged in to your computer.

 When a new scene is deployed, it overwrites older content that existed on the parcels it occupies.

 If a scene that takes up multiple parcels is only partially overwritten by another, all of its parcels are either overwritten or erased.